Springle3152/ohapp/readme.md

 Error handling:

 If an error occurs on the production version of the application, you will want to know right away.
 We have configured Flask to send us an email immediately after an error, with the stack trace of the error in the email body.
 As the app is configured, the email will go to one of the developers of this version of the oral history app.
 To change this email address, open config.py at the top level of the ohapp folder and change the email address in that module.
+There is also an error log built into this app, located in Logs/ohapp.log